Jordan stun South Korea to reach Asian Cup final for first time

 "There is a lot of work ahead of us.
 Apart from that, I am not thinking of anything."

-Jordan were the underdogs -- despite the teams drawing 2-2 in the group phase -- but they shaded an entertaining first half in which they racked up 12 attempts at goal to South Korea's four.
+Jordan were the underdogs --even though the teams drew 2-2 in the group phase -- but they had the better of an entertaining first half.

 In front of 43,000 at Ahmad bin Ali Stadium, South Korean goalkeeper Jo Hyeon-woo was busy almost from the off, saving from Noor Al-Rawabdeh after good work from Tamari.

-Jo kept out a fierce drive from Naimat after the South Korean defence opened up, before Tamari blazed over the bar.
+Jo kept out a fierce drive from Naimat after the South Korean defence opened up, before the ever-dangerous Tamari blazed over the bar.

-South Korea were awarded a penalty on the half-hour that was overturned after the referee consulted the pitch-side monitor, and Lee Jae-sung pinged a header onto the post.
+South Korea were awarded a penalty on the half-hour that was overturned after the referee consulted the pitch-side monitor.
+Lee Jae-sung pinged a header onto the post.

 Naimat went up the other end and slalomed his way through three weak Korean challenges before drawing a close-range stop from Jo.